EnergyInnovation/eps-us/PEaWHRP_Change_Summary_for_Merge.md

 {WHM,PEM} Simple Payback Period at BAU Prices    = same using the BAU value

 {WHM,PEM} Tranche Economically Deployable[i,m,cl] =            <-- the deployment ceiling
-    MAX(0, (PAC(payback) - PAC(payback_BAU) - 1e-6) / MAX(1e-6, 1 - PAC(payback_BAU)))
+    MAX(0, (PAC(payback) - PAC(payback_BAU) - 1e-6) / MAX(1e-6, PAC(0) - PAC(payback_BAU)))
 ```

-Firms whose threshold accepts the BAU payback are treated as having already adopted (that adoption is embedded in base-year calibration and in the diffusion netting of the potentials); policy that shortens the payback unlocks the threshold mass in between. **At zero policy the two paybacks are identical and the ceiling is exactly 0** — the `1e-6` deadband is required because the two values compute through different paths and differ in their final bits.
+Policy that shortens the payback wins over the firms whose thresholds lie between the BAU and policy paybacks.
+The denominator scales that gain against the most any policy could win — `PAC(0) - PAC(payback_BAU)` — so driving the payback to zero unlocks the **full loaded potential**. **At zero policy the two paybacks are identical and the ceiling is exactly 0** — the `1e-6` deadband is required because the two values compute through different paths and differ in their final bits.

+> **Changed 2026-08-04.** The denominator was previously `1 - PAC(payback_BAU)`, which implicitly treated the firms accepting the BAU payback as having already adopted, capping the reachable share at ~80% (waste heat) / ~73% (process efficiency) of loaded potential even at an infinite carbon price.
+That assumption was wrong for the US, where no current policy drives baseline deployment of these measures, and it risked double-counting against Kermeli's own diffusion netting.
+Baseline deployment is now represented explicitly and per-geography by the BAU deployed share input (§3.5a) instead of being assumed inside the curve.

-`Levelized Cost of {WHM,PEM} Energy Savings` and `{WHM,PEM} Measure Capital Recovery Factor` (at `BCoISC Weighted Average Cost of Capital by Industry`) still exist but **no longer gate deployment** — they are cost-accounting/reporting only, flagged `:SUPPLEMENTARY`.
+`Levelized Cost of {WHM,PEM} Energy Savings` and `{WHM,PEM} Measure Capital Recovery Factor` (at `BCoISC Weighted Average Cost of Capital by Industry`) **were deleted on 2026-08-04.** They stopped gating deployment when the PAC curve landed and were kept as `:SUPPLEMENTARY` reporting, but nothing read them — each appeared only in its own definition, and the two capital recovery factors existed solely to feed the two levelized costs.
+Their descriptions still claimed "affects the deployment decision only", which was the opposite of the truth and a trap for this merge.
+Removal verified **bit-identical** across 6,725 series at $300/t.
+Also removed from the local diagnostic savelists and from the four views that drew them (4 objects, 14 arrows).

+> **If develop has diverged here:** these four names should not reappear.
+If the 4.1 side still references them, the reference is stale — the deployment decision now runs entirely through `{WHM,PEM} Simple Payback Period` and the PAC curve.
+Note the financing-side `Capital Recovery Factor for Financed Measure Equipment` (§3.9) is a **different, live** variable — don't confuse the two.

 ### 3.5 Deployment, stocks, retirement